-Gnocchi preparation: Starting in a large pot of cold water bring potatoes to a gentle boil.
-Slowly cook until tender when pierced with a knife.
-It is important to use a large volume of water and cook the potatoes as slowly as possible.
+For the gnocchi: Starting in a large pot of cold water, bring the potatoes to a gentle boil.
+Cook slowly until tender when pierced with a knife.
+It is important to use a large volume of water and to cook the potatoes as slowly as possible.
 This "lazy boil" takes approximately 1 hour.

-While still hot, peel potatoes with a spoon.
-Mash or preferably run through a ricer onto a sheet pan and allow cooling and drying.
-Crack 4 eggs into mixing bowl and mix thoroughly with potatoes.
-Add flour and hand mix.
-Take a handful of mixture and rub palm-to-palm creating a cohesive softball sized sphere.
-Place on lightly floured surface and roll into a long cylinder just under one inch in diameter.
-Cut in 1-inch long gnocchi- then lightly flour to avoid end from sticking.
+While still hot, peel the potatoes with a spoon.
+Mash or preferably run through a ricer onto a sheet pan and allow to cool and dry.
+Crack the eggs into a mixing bowl and mix thoroughly with potatoes.
+Add the flour and mix by hand.
+Take a handful of mixture and rub palm-to-palm to create a cohesive softball-sized sphere.
+Place on a lightly floured surface and roll into a long cylinder just under 1 inch in diameter.
+Cut in 1-inch-long gnocchi, then lightly flour to avoid sticking.
 Repeat with remaining mixture.

-Drop gnocchi into salted boiling water for 2 minutes.
-Drain in colander and let cool.
+Drop the gnocchi into salted boiling water for 2 minutes.
+Drain in a colander and let cool.

-Cut the top off of a large bulb of garlic and place the garlic bulb in a small oven safe dish and pour a 1/2 cup of olive oil over bulb.
+Cut the top off the garlic bulb, then place the bulb in a small oven-safe dish and pour 1/2 cup of olive oil over it.

-Roast in oven until soft and caramelized.
-This takes about 30 minutes.
+Roast in the oven until soft and caramelized, about 30 minutes.

-Remove garlic form oil.
-In a large skillet saute cauliflower in the reserve oil from the roasted garlic until the cauliflower starts to brown.
-Add 1/4 cup of water and remove from heat.
-Squeeze garlic bulb, removing the tender meat and add directly to skillet.
-Add gnocchi, heavy cream and Parmesan.
-Mix.
+Remove the garlic from the oil.
+In a large skillet, saute the cauliflower in the oil from the roasted garlic until the cauliflower starts to brown.
+Add 1/4 cup water and remove from heat.
+Squeeze garlic bulb to remove the tender cloves; add them directly to the skillet.
+Then add the gnocchi, heavy cream and Parmesan, and mix.
 Bring back up to heat.